Base Configuration for Ubuntu 22.04

 Now you have a new user account with regular account privileges.
 However, you will sometimes need to perform administrative tasks as the root user.

 To avoid logging out of your regular user and logging back in as the root account, you can set up what is known as superuser or root privileges for your user’s regular account.
-These privileges will allow your normal user to run commands with administrative privileges by putting the word sudo before the command.
+These privileges will allow your normal user to run commands with administrative privileges by putting the word sudo

 To add these privileges to your new user you will need to add the user to the sudo system group.
-By default on Ubuntu 22.04, users who are members of the sudo group are allowed to use the sudocommand.
+By default on Ubuntu 22.04, users who are members of the sudo group are allowed to use the sudo

-As root, run this command to add your new user to the sudo group (substitute the highlighted adamusername with your new user):
+As root, run this command to add your new user to the sudo group (substitute the highlighted adam

-You can now type sudo before commands to run them with superuser privileges when logged in as your regular user.
+before commands to run them with superuser privileges when logged in as your regular user.

 4. Securing Your Edge Server with Fail2Ban